Starlink/hds-v5/README.md

 a 4 byte int.
 This seems remarkably wasteful so in this library I am using a 1 byte bitfield type.

-The `datPutXL` routines are currently using int arrays but I am considering changing the API to be char arrays.
-This would require copying in the Fortran interface.
-I don't think any C code in Starlink uses the LOGICAL datPut/datGet routines.
-Alternatively, we could use 8 byte logicals internally in the file but use the HDF5 data type conversion facility to read as 4 byte integers.
+I have changed the C interface to use hdsbool_t boolean type so as to be explicit about the types.

-It might also be worth defining hdsbool_t
+Currently hdsbool_t is a 32-bit integer.
+Internally a 1 byte type is used. and externally a 4 byte type is used.
+This means that the routines that query the HDF5 file for type have to do an additional check to see what the in memory type is meant to be.

 ### datLen vs datPrec??

 How do these routines differ?

-SG/4 says Primtive precision vs Storage precision
+SG/4 says Primitive precision vs Storage precision

 `datPrec` doesn't seem to be used in any of Starlink.